gsidsid/ThinkStats2/project2/report2.md

 Do bad average ratings early on in a company's Yelp page deter customers enough to make a measurable financial impact on the business?
-To answer these questions, I run a Survival Analysis using the Yelp Academic dataset for different average ratings on Yelp, and compare the output to find the difference in probabilities in closure at certain times in a business's "lifespan".
+To answer these questions, I run a Survival Analysis using the Yelp Academic dataset for different average ratings on Yelp, and compare the output to find the difference in probabilities of closure at certain times in a business's "lifespan".